tofflemire/saphires/README.md

-# PHIRES
+# SAPHIRES
-PHIRES - Python tools for HIgh REsolution Spectroscopy
+SAPHIRES - Stellar Analysis in Python for HIgh REsolution Spectroscopy

 This python package includes some common tools for the ananlysis of high resolution spectroscopy that don't typically have esaily accessible python verions.